 Our New Home

 In the fall of 2021, we announced that we were undertaking a diligent, deliberate, and transparent process to explore the possibility of a new ballpark district.
 We said we would look at various locations across the city that will allow for residential, commercial, and community components.
-We are excited to now share that we have several leading locations under close consideration, both in downtown Kansas City and close to it.
+We are excited to now share that we have two leading locations under close consideration, one in downtown Kansas City, and the other located in North Kansas City.

-Each site offers unique opportunities.
-We look forward to seeking input from the public over the coming months about our vision to best serve ALL of our residents and build on the momentum our city is experiencing.
+While each site offers unique opportunities, our vision is to best serve ALL of our residents and build on the momentum our city is experiencing.
 To accomplish this move, our plans will be contingent on continuing our public-private partnership and investment with multiple local jurisdictions and the State of Missouri.

 A New Home for Royals Fans Far and Wide